Tang Soo Do History

-The exact origin of Tang Soo Do, as well as any martial art in general, is obscure, although there are a number of historical theories.
+The exact origin of Tang Soo Do, as well as many martial arts in general, is obscure, although there are a number of historical theories.
 However, the most credible and traditional view is that martial arts originated not in any one country but in almost all parts of the globe, as they were needed by primitive people.

 Literally translated, the word “Tang” means T’ang Dynasty of China, which reflects the shared cultural background between China and Korea(617 – 907 AD).
 “Soo” means hand, but it implies fist, punch, strike, or defense, etc. “Do” means way of life or art.
 Thus “Tang Soo Do” means “The Way of the Tang Hand.”

 Development in Early Ages

 The ancestral art of Korean Tang Soo Do can be traced back to the period of the three kingdoms.
 At that time, Korea was divided into three kingdoms.

 Koguryo was founded 37 BC in northern Korea.
 The Silla Dynasty was founded in 57 BC in the southeast peninsula, and Paekche was founded in 18 BC.

 After a long series of wars, the SIlla Dynasty united the three kingdoms in 668 AD.
 During this period of time, the primitive martial arts were very popular in warfare.
 This is evident by mural paintings, ruins, and remains which depicted Tang Soo Do in those days.